- Dr Ohad Dar | Co-Director

-The Otago Clinical Skills Laboratories (OCSL) are a joint initiative between the Dunedin Medical Campus (DMC) and the Southern District Health Board (SDHB).
+The Otago Clinical Skills Laboratories (OCSL) are a joint initiative between the Otago Medical School: Dunedin Campus (OMSDC) and the Southern District Health Board (SDHB).

-The OCSL provides clinical skills training and education to undergraduate students of the DMC, and to SDHB clinical staff.
+The OCSL facilitates tutor-led clinical skills training and education to undergraduate students of the OMSDC, and to SDHB clinical staff.
 The purpose of the facility, and its programmes, is to provide a safe and effective learning environment for health professionals to develop, refine, and maintain their clinical skills, and to offer enhanced learning opportunities for both medical students and SDHB clinical staff.

 The OCSL is a resource that contributes to the best possible outcomes for the health of our community, with patients treated by clinicians who continue to gain and maintain their skills in a safe learning environment rather than by trial and error.